2023 Best Design & Applied Arts Associate Degree Schools in the Far Western US Region

 Top 10 Best Design & Applied Arts Associate Degree Schools

-Our analysis found Interior Designers Institute to be the best school for design and applied arts students who want to pursue a associate degree in the Far Western US Region .
-Interior Designers Institute is a small private for-profit school located in the city of Newport Beach.
+Our 2023 rankings named Interior Designers Institute the best school in the Far Western US Region for design and applied arts students working on their associate degree.
+Interior Designers Institute is a fairly small private for-profit school located in the small city of Newport Beach.

 Design majors at Interior Designers Institute take out an average of $22,905 in student loans while working on their Associate Degree.

-Out of the 14 schools in the Far Western US Region that were part of this year’s ranking, FIDM/Fashion Institute of Design & Merchandising - Los Angeles landed the # 3 spot on the list.
-Located in the large city of Los Angeles, FIDM Los Angeles is a private for-profit college with a small student population.
+A rank of #3 on this year’s list means FIDM/Fashion Institute of Design & Merchandising - Los Angeles is a great place for design and applied arts students working on their associate degree.
+Located in the city of Los Angeles, FIDM Los Angeles is a private for-profit college with a small student population.

 After completing their Associate Degree, design graduates from FIDM Los Angeles carry an average student debtload of $16,621.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $491.